 Brunilda Shtylla M.B.A., M.S. has served as Chief Business Officer since March 2023.
 Prior to that, from March 2022 to February 2023, Ms. Shtylla served as Senior Vice President, Business Development and from January 2020 to February 2022, Ms. Shtylla served as Vice President, Business Development.
-Prior to joining us as an employee, from January 2012 until January 2020, Ms. Shtylla was an independent consultant to several companies including us, Genentech, GRAIL and Edward Lifesciences.
+From 2016 to January 2020, Ms. Shtylla also provided services to us as an independent consultant, while also serving as a consultant to several other companies including Genentech, GRAIL and Edward Lifesciences.
 In addition, she advised several start-up companies in assessing market size opportunities, supporting due diligence analysis, negotiating licensing and supply agreements.
 From 2003 to 2011, she held numerous positions at Lifescan, a Johnson & Johnson company in Business Development, Technology Transfer, Product Development, Sales & Operations Planning and U.S. Brand Marketing with the most recent role being Associate Director of Partnerships.
 Ms. Shtylla's previous experiences also include investment banking and finance.
-She received her B.S. from Wayne State University, an M.S. in Mathematics from Youngstown State University and an M.B.A. from Stanford Graduate School of Business
+She received her B.S. from Wayne State University, an M.S. in Mathematics from Youngstown State University and an M.B.A. from Stanford Graduate School of Business.